zoerem/zoerem/README.md

 ### Hi there 👋

+– I have not been in here in years.
+So sad.

 - 🔭 I’m currently working on putting the finishing touches on my portfolio!
 - 🌱 I’m loving learning Javascript but I'm a newbie.